Rokid/homebase-bootstrap/README.md

-# homebase-bootstrap
+# Homebase Bootstrap

-Homebase Bootstrap Script for our Linux Devices(mini,xxy,waterworld,kamino).
+Homebase Bootstrap Script for our Linux Devices.